FreeYourSoul/FSeam/docs/limitations.md

 fseamMock->expectArg<FSeam::DependencyGettable::functionWithIntegerAndNonCopiableInput>(Eq(1), Any());
 ```

-If you absolutely need to do a comparison with a non-copiable object.
+If you absolutely need to do a comparison with a non-copyable object.
 It is assumed that it is going to be sent to the function as reference or pointer.
 So you can use the RAW dupeMethod version in order to do the check.
 The Raw method is closely related to the internal way FSeam works, and should be avoided as the interface is not user friendly.
 But it bypass this issue.
-It is important to note that if you need to know how many time the method has been called, you will need to implement such a mecanism
+It is important to note that if you need to know how many time the method has been called, you will need to implement such a mechanism

 ```cpp
 source::TestingClass testClass{};